amajorude/Majo-Albert-galtonbox/README.md

-# Majo-Albert-galtonbox
+# The Galton box.
+Assignment 1 Randomized Algorithms

-Assigment 1 for the course on Randomized Algorithms
+This project intends to simulate a Galton board or Galton box, a device used to illustrate the central limit theorem.